-A good part of this page is taken from Khansari’s wiki.
+A fair part of this page is taken from Khansari’s wiki.
 In case that one will go down one day, here it is.

-The Cabinet of an IIWA robot has multiple ethernet ports, unless otherwise specified, we are going to make use of the KONI interface.
+The Cabinet of an IIWA robot has multiple ethernet ports.
+Unless otherwise specified, we will make use of the KONI interface.

 NOTE: The KONI Ethernet port is on the left side of the front panel of the cabinet.
 There should be a label on top of it.

 WARNING: Follow these instructions at your own risk.
-KUKA doesn’t provide these instructions, but it’s rather a home-brew solution.
+KUKA does not provide these instructions, as it is rather a home-brew solution.
 It may cause problems to your hardware (even if so far none is known).